 Students in the creative writing emphasis produce original fiction or poetry.
 Courses in creative nonfiction, editing, feature writing and copywriting may also be taken for this emphasis.

 Students should choose courses for the certificate with the guidance of the Writing Certificate Coordinator.
-Students electing English 4890 as part of the certificate should meet with the coordinator to arrange the internship.
+Students electing ENGL 4890 as part of the certificate should meet with the coordinator to arrange the internship.

-To receive this certificate, the student must take 18 hours chosen from the courses listed below.
+To receive this certificate, the student must take 18 hours chosen from the courses listed below, including a Capstone course.

 |Select at least two of the following courses (at least one must be a 4000-level course):||6|